gioexperience/serc/README.md

 # serc

 S.E.R.C. stay for Super Easy Remote Commander

-For linux, is a remote command system (like ssh), but very very simple and wothout any security (for the moment).
+for linux, is a remote command system (like ssh), but very very simple and with no security (for the moment).
 You can execute shell command from a remote machine.
-Using netcat, he send TCP packet with a message.
+Using netcat, he send TCP packet with a message to a server.

 ```
 sudo apt-get install -y php netcat git-core